webplatform/docs/guides/html_links/index.md

 Using HTML frames means you separate the page shown in the browser into several different documents.
 The benefit is that the document seemingly stays the same even when you load different content, either from your own server or from third party servers.
 This is where the usefulness ends, however.
 Simply put, frames provide a terrible user experience.
 For example, when a site uses frames:

 * Search engines cannot index the whole page.
-In search results, they might instead might show only parts of a page that don't make sense out of context.
+In search results, they might instead show only parts of a page that don't make sense out of context.
 * Visitors cannot bookmark the page in the condition they view it.
-The next time they open that bookmark they'll get the initial state of the frameset, not the page as they left it.
+The next time they open that bookmark they'll see the initial state of the frameset, not the page as they left it.
 * Visitors who are dependent on assistive technology have a very hard time navigating around framesets.
-* Third-partys might not want their sites to be shown inside a frameset and thus use "framebreaker" scripts that replace framesets with the real URL when you try to embed them.
+* Third parties might not want their sites to be shown inside a frameset and thus use "framebreaker" scripts that replace framesets with the real URL when you try to embed them.
 This is also used to stop criminals luring Internet users into entering personal information into a legitimate-looking website ("phishing").

 Links inside a frameset use the <code>target</code> attribute of the anchor to target the correct frame.
 Each frame in a frameset gets a unique name